 - Review and update your risk assessment and control measures regularly and monitor for any new risks that may emerge or as public health advice changes.

-- Be aware of how to spot COVID-19 symptoms such as fever, cough, sore throat, shortness of breath, runny nose, loss of taste or loss of smell in workers, volunteers and visitors
+- Be aware of COVID-19 symptoms such as fever, cough, sore throat, shortness of breath, runny nose, loss of taste or loss of smell in workers, volunteers and visitors.

 - Plan how you will respond to a confirmed or suspected case of COVID-19 in the workplace.